-The earliest you can apply is 90 days prior to your completion date (see “Program of Study” section for I-20s issued 6/29/15 and later).
+The earliest you can apply is 90 days prior to your completion date.
 The latest you can apply is 4 weeks after you complete your degree requirements to allow for adequate processing time.
-The U.S. Citizenship and Immigration Services (USCIS) will not accept applications received 60 days or more beyond the completion date.
+The US Citizenship and Immigration Services (USCIS) will not accept applications received 60 days or more beyond the completion date.

 The earliest start date you can request is the day after you complete all requirements for your program of study.
 The latest start date you can request is 60 days after you complete all your requirements.
 For example, if you complete your program requirements on May 20, the earliest start date you can request is May 21 and the latest start date you can request is July 19.

 Make sure to click the learn more links below for all the needed details.

 Read all the steps in this process carefully.
 Once you've done that, download and complete the OGS F-1 OPT recommendation form.
 Then gather and prepare all the items you need for your OPT application.